abdulrahmansmart/assessmentproject/README.md

 ### How to run this program (follow this instructions)

-First open terminal and use this (npm install -g json-server) and again tab+ open more terminal and use this (json-server --watch db.json --port 3030) and install the node modules (npm install) and run this program with (npm start)
+First open terminal and use this (npm install -g json-server), and again tab+ open one more terminal and use this (json-server --watch db.json --port 3030), and install the node modules (npm install), and run this program with (npm start).